tnepal17/Conxiu_Server/README.md

 # ConXiu-Server

+Back End Server for the Alternate Reality Game Conxiu.

+Utilizes: JavaScript, Node.js, Express.js, MongoDB(mongoose), AWS(Ec2)

 The Only thing missing is the node_modules folder which gitHub woudln't let me upload due to the file size.
-You can download the repository and install the node_modules folder yourself by using the command "sudo npm install i" inside the repo directory on your local Ubuntu machine which should install the folder.
+You can install the node_modules folder by using the command "sudo npm install i".